Far-right politics in Germany (1945–present): East Germany (1945–1990)

 East Germany (GDR) was founded under a different pretext than West Germany.
 As a socialist state, it was based on the idea that fascism was an extreme form of capitalism.
 Thus, it understood itself as an anti-fascist state (Article 6 of the GDR constitution) and anti-fascist and anti-colonialist education played an important role in schools and in ideological training at universities.
 In contrast to West Germany, organizations of the Nazi regime had always been condemned and their crimes openly discussed as part of the official state doctrine in the GDR.
 Thus, in the GDR, there was no room for a movement similar to the 1968 movement in West Germany, and GDR opposition groups did not see the topic as a major issue.
 Open right-wing radicalism was relatively weak until the 1980s.
 Later, smaller extremist groups formed (e.g. those associated with football violence).
 The government attempted to address the issue, but at the same time had ideological reasons not to do so openly as it conflicted with the self-image of a socialist society.
+The cultural isolation and ethnic homogeneity of the "closed" East German society later contributed to a disproportionate prevalence of right-wing extremism in the new Bundesländer.

 Germany (since 1990)

 In 1991, one year after German reunification, German neo-Nazis attacked accommodations for refugees and migrant workers in Hoyerswerda (Hoyerswerda riots), Schwedt, Eberswalde, Eisenhüttenstadt and Elsterwerda, and in 1992, xenophobic riots broke out in Rostock-Lichtenhagen.
-Neo-Nazis were involved in the murders of three Turkish girls in a 1992 arson attack in Mölln (Schleswig-Holstein), in which nine other people were injured.
+Neo-Nazis were involved in the murders of three Turkish girls in the 1992 Mölln arson attack in Schleswig-Holstein, in which nine other people were injured.

-German statistics show that in 1991, there were 849 hate crimes, and in 1992 there were 1,485 concentrated in the eastern Bundesländer.
+German statistics show that in 1991, there were 849 hate crimes; in 1992 there were 1,485 concentrated in the eastern Bundesländer.
 After 1992, the numbers decreased, although they rose sharply in subsequent years.
 In four decades of the former East Germany, 17 people were murdered by far right groups.

 A 1993 arson attack by far-right skinheads on the house of a Turkish family in Solingen resulted in the deaths of two women and three girls, as well as in severe injuries for seven other people.
 In the aftermath, anti-racist protests precipitated massive neo-Nazi counter-demonstrations and violent clashes between neo-Nazis and anti-fascists.